 The StoryMap on this webpage allows readers to follow along as we develop the MTP and provide comments during the MTP Development Process.
 The MTP Development Process takes place in four (4) main phases with public engagement taking place throughout all phases:

-Public Notice: Destination 2055 MTP Preferred Option Released for Public Comment
+Public Notice: Destination 2055 MTP Final Draft and Transportation Conformity Determination Report Released for Public Comment - January 9, 2026

 Read more here: Public Notice Doc Public Notice PDF